 Monitor Your Results - We recommend taking photographs of your hair when you start treating, then every 3-4 months for comparison.
 Ideally you should use a good quality camera preferably in natural day light without a flash.
 Cameras on quality Smartphone’s and tablets adjust automatically to light and often take better, more realistic close proximity hair photographs than many cameras.
 Take photographs at different angles and expose the areas you are most concerned about.
 If your hair is longer, the ideal most easily duplicable method of photographing hair is to part in the centre, clip hair down each side then photograph the parting.

-- Ensure Consistency - LPT needs to be used a minimum of twice a week.
+Ensure Consistency - LPT needs to be used a minimum of twice a week.
 Many men find they notice an improvement in their hair sooner if they treat more frequently.
 Theradome® may be used up to a maximum of once in a 24 hour period.

-Make sure your hair and scalp are clean - laser light does not penetrate to the hair follicle as effectively through scalp oil or product. the best time to use laser therapy is on freshly washed hair before applying topical treatments (if you use them) or styling products.
+Make sure your hair and scalp are clean - laser light does not penetrate to the hair follicle as effectively through scalp oil or product.
+The best time to use laser therapy is on freshly washed hair before applying topical treatments (if you use them) or styling products.